digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

         - remove the rear most (driver side rear) bolt by feeding the extension bar between cylinders 4 & 5 on the intake manifold
         - remove the middle-rear (passenger side rear) bolt by feeding a small socket wrench (1/4" drive recommended) and a short extension under cylinder 5

-            > NOTE: this can be the trickiest bolt to get out as the AC lines run directly next to this bolt
+            > this can be the trickiest bolt to get out as the AC lines run directly next to this bolt {: .block-note}

         - remove the middle front (driver side front) bolt by feeding the extension bar between cylinders 3 & 4 on the intake manifold
         - remove the front most (passenger side front) bolt by feeding a small socket wrench (1/4" drive recommended) and a short extension under cylinder 3